From the colleges to the streets: anti-APEC protests span city

 According to a press release from the No to APEC coalition, an estimated 10,000 people attended Sunday’s gathering and there are more protests planned for the duration of the APEC summit.

-The Sunday gathering follows a Saturday rally opposing APEC at San Francisco State University.
+The Sunday gathering follows a Saturday counter-summit opposing APEC at San Francisco State University.

 Organizers spoke about the ongoing Israel-Gaza conflict, deregulation of labor laws, militarization and the neglect of basic needs like housing and food.